Buying or Selling a Log Home? Get an Expert Inspection

-Comprehensive inspections for buyers and sellers.
+Understand the true condition and maintenance costs before you buy or sell.
 Thomas Elliott brings 20+ years of hands-on log home expertise to every inspection.

 Why Every Log Home Needs a Specialized Inspection